 ID the food: Create a place card for each dish with all the ingredients listed, which is helpful for everyone.
 Use card holders on little stands with clips or create a “tent” by folding paper in half and standing next to the dish.

 Get creative with plating.
 Make a big letter “V” for vegan by cutting it out of an opened napkin, and placing under food, or insert a green drink umbrella into the vegan selections, or set the vegan dishes on different color plates: say, all the vegan on white dishes, all the meat dishes on black.

 Make your vegan offerings appealing to all.
 A healthy spread includes all sorts of items, and vegan dishes are perfect by themselves or as side dishes.

-Create two versions of a dish—like in the BBQ recipes in the 09 Alcohol Infusion
+Create two versions of a dish—one meaty, one veggie—like in the BBQ recipes in the 09 Alcohol Infusion